vercel/next.js/examples/with-next-auth/README.md

 A Prerequisite here is that you provide some sort of authentication mechanism, be that in the form of OAuth keys/secrets from a provider (Google, Twitter, etc.) or an SMTP connection string to enable email authentication.

-You must copy the `example.env` file and create your own `.env` file and fill out at least one of the authentication provider variables.
+You must copy the `.env.example.local` file and create your own `.env.local` file and fill out at least one of the authentication provider variables.

 More details about the providers can be found [here](https://next-auth.js.org/configuration/providers)